decentraland/documentation/content/creator/sdk7/interactivity/button-events/register-callback.md

 Only one `pointerEventsSystem.onPointerDown` can be registered per entity.
 Once added, it will keep listening for events till the listener is removed.
 Do not run this recurrently within a system, as that would keep rewriting the pointer event behavior.
 {{< /hint >}}

-## Feedback
+## Hover Feedback

 It's very important to give players some kind of indication that an entity can be interacted with.

+When registering an input action with the `EventsSystem`, by default players will see:

+- An edge highlight on the entity
-When registering an input action with the `EventsSystem`, by default players will see a hover feedback with an icon for the button they need to press and a string that reads "Interact".
-You can customize this.
+- A hover hint near the cursor with an icon for the button they need to press and a string that reads "Interact".

+These elements can be toggled and customized.

 The hover feedback on the UI displays a different icon depending on what input you select in the `button` field.
 On PC, it displays an icon with an `E` for `InputAction.IA_PRIMARY`, an `F` for `InputAction.IA_SECONDARY`, and a mouse for `InputAction.IA_POINTER`.